-Hussein Ismail is an assistant professor of management.
+Hussein Ismail is an associate professor of management.
 He holds a PhD in Human Resource Management from the University of Manchester, and an MA in Strategic Management from the University of Nottingham.
 He has many years of teaching experience in HRM and strategy at both undergraduate and graduate levels.
 His priority has always been focused on delivering effective student learning and interesting classes.
 Hussein Ismail has also served as a business consultant and a media professional and is involved in the field of start-up advice.
 His research interests are focused around human resource management, entrepreneurship, and organizational psychology.

 - Corporate Strategy and CSR

 - Human Resource Management

 - Cross-Cultural Management

 - Entrepreneurship Strategy